wompking/simplyDatapacks/README.md

   * -1
   * 1
   * 0

+ And the third thing this datapack adds is a wrench:

 `ADD A PICTURE HERE LATER`

+Swap hands to change it from backwards to forawrds mode, and query people who used it this tick with the `SimplyWrenching` and `SimplyWrenchingBack` tags.
 ## Mechanical Compactinator
 ###### Datapack Author: wompking
 This datapack adds a way to create simple plates and alloys used in some datapacks.
 The Compactinator is built like this, standing upright: